Spin23/Optimize_J1J3_model/README.md

     mulit-laminate, Spin field using a vortex structure, random spin field, Spin field rotating optimal with the same profile away from the left boundary

+Output: Generates figures of the optimized spin field during the optimization.
+The intermediate optimized spin fields are saved in an associated folder.
+Furthermore, this folder will contain svg images of the start configuration and the end configuration.

 Expected energy regimes:
         Let eps = 1/n and delta the given material parameter in the following.